Dr Catherine Angell

 - cangell at bournemouth dot ac dot uk

-- Head Of Department For Midwifery and Health Social
+- Associate Professor and Head Of Department For Midwifery and Health Sciences

 Use a QR Code reader on a mobile device to add this person as a contact:

 I am Head of Department for Midwifery and Health Sciences, and also Lead Midwife for Education.
 My main teaching interests are research methods and evidence based practice, as well as transitions to parenthood and infant feeding.
 My research largely involves looking at how people learn about and perceive health information, from school children though to heathcare students at university.
 I am also interested in how the media reports on childbearing issues.

 My research interests are in infant feeding and learning technology/learning behaviours

 - Mahato, P., Van Teijlingen, E., Simkhada, P., Angell, C. and Hundley, V., 2020.
 Evaluation of a health promotion intervention associated with birthing centres in rural Nepal.
 PLoS ONE, 15 (5).